MirzaMerdovic/unicorn/README.md

       retries: 3
       start_period: 1s
 ```
-Note: :unicorn: container is dependant on mongo container and code for it was ommited for brevity sake.
+Note: :unicorn: container is dependent on mongo container and code for it was omitted for brevity sake.

 ### So where I should put my import data?